1jss/C9-lang/README.md

 - `const` is not allowed in local scope (inside functions)

 Reasons:
 - Several keywords are removed as they are connected to discouraged or uncommon programming patterns (auto, continue, do, extern, goto, register, volatile).
-If you need any of these, use normal C99 instead.
+If you need any of these, you are not the target audience for C9.
+Use the full C99 instead.
-- Keywords connected to integer types of different sizes (char, int, long, short, signed, unsigned) are not allowed as they can vary between systems.
+- Keywords connected to integer types of different sizes (char, int, long, short, signed, unsigned) are removed as they can vary between systems.
 Use `inttypes.h` or C9's `types.h` instead.
+(Following the MISRA C recommendation)
 - Switch case statements are removed as they are a common source of errors (fallthrough), require 4 keywords (switch, case, break, default) and can only handle matches of int and char.
 Use if else statements instead.
-- Enums are removed as they are not type safe and can cause namespace collisions.
+- Enums are removed as they are not typed and can cause namespace collisions.
 Enums are replaced with constant structs (see `status.h` for an example).

 C99 keywords: